frankaemika/docs/source/franka_matlab/system_requirements.rst

 +--------------+------------------------+---------------------------------------------------+

-To install the required version of libpoco-dev (1.8.0.1-1ubuntu4) on your system, you can use the following commands:
+To install the required version of libpoco-dev on your system, you can use the following commands:

 .. code-block:: shell

     sudo apt-get update
     sudo apt-get install libpoco-dev=1.8.0.1-1ubuntu4

-For installing the required version of pinocchio (2.7.1), please refer to the `Pinocchio installation documentation <https://stack-of-tasks.github.io/pinocchio/download.html>`_.
+For installing the required version of pinocchio, please refer to the `Pinocchio installation documentation <https://stack-of-tasks.github.io/pinocchio/download.html>`_.

 .. warning::